johnpottergr/johnpottergr.github.io/blog/6-10-2025-gunning-for-dataforseo.md

 It's a smart way to match your content format to what Google already rewards.

-## Why DataForSeo works well my Clearscope-style analyzer
+## Why DataForSEO works well my Clearscope-style analyzer
 Here is where the rubber meets the road.
 The info I get from DataForSEO complements what my Clearscope-style analyzer does.

 If you take a closer look, you'll see that DataForSEO is great for: